zarf-dev/proposals/0051-v1beta1-schema/README.md

 ### Component Import Schema

 Another possibility for the [component imports schema](#component-import-schema) instead of allowing for one of `.component` or `.variants[]` was to simply have a list of components.
 The list of components would allow for multiple entries, so long as each entry had a `.only` block.
 This was rejected since a major change in this system is that `ZarfComponentConfig` files represent a single component.
 The list key `.components[]` would likely confuse users on this aspect.
-Separate keys for `.component` and `.variants[]` also allows for builtin schema validation, requiring the `.only` key with `.variants[]` but not with `.component`.
+Separate keys for `.component` and `.variants[]` also allow for built-in schema validation, requiring the `.only` key with `.variants[]` but not with `.component`.